The Crabbie’s Grand National Festival is one of the biggest events in the scouse calendar and each year it seems to get bigger and better.

 If you’re hungry, 30 James Street’s Carpathia Restaurant has a number of special offers available for race weekend.

-For just £60pp you can enjoy a post-race three-course meal within the stunning Carpathia restaurant which boasts incredible views across Liverpool’s skyline and waterfront.
+Enjoy a post-race three-course meal within the stunning Carpathia restaurant which boasts incredible views across Liverpool’s skyline and waterfront.
 The specially created menu features some of the very best dishes which are handpicked by our chefs and feature some of the freshest and locally sourced ingredients.

 If you’re excited about the upcoming Grand National but don’t have tickets, then head to The Shankly Hotel on Victoria Street where you can relax and watch the races from the comfort of The Bastion Bar & Restaurant.